“Mississippi Summer” Performances in November

 “Arrivals, A Sephardic-Ashkenazi Love Story” Video Now Available

-“With no Yiddish, how can he be a Jew?” from “Arrivals A Sephardic-Ashkenazi Love Story.”
+“He don’t speak Yiddish, how can he be a Jew?” from “Arrivals A Sephardic-Ashkenazi Love Story.”

 A hit with audiences in the Greater Seattle area and in New York at the Center for Jewish History, this historically based play tells the dramatic story of the first Sephardic immigrants coming to Seattle in 1902.